 \subsection{Implementation Details}

-We used the pre-trained weights of MiniGPT-v2 (after the second stage) to initialise the model.
-Throughout the training process, we only updated the linear projection layer and LoRA layers to fine-tune LLM, where rank is set to 64.
+All experiments were carried out using Python 3.9 on 4 NVIDIA Tesla A40 GPUs, each with 48GB of GPU memory.
+We initialized the model using the pre-trained weights of MiniGPT-v2.
+Throughout the training process, we only updated the linear projection layer and fine-tuned the LoRA layers (with a rank of 64) of the LLM.

-The images in both training and testing phases are set at a resolution of $448\times 448$.
-During the two stages of fine-tuning, the maximum text length is set to 1024 while the epoch for training is set to 50.
-We employed AdamW\cite{21} optimizer along with cosine learning rate scheduler to train the model, where the maximum learning rate was set at $1e^{-5}$, the warmup learning rate is $1e^{-6}$, batch size at 1, and weight decay at 0.05.
-All experiments conducted in this study were executed on $2 \times$A40 GPUs.
+In both fine-tuning stages, images are set to a resolution of $448\times 448$, and the maximum text length is set to 1024.
+We employed AdamW \cite{21} optimizer along with a cosine learning rate scheduler to train the model.
+For stage 1 fine-tuning, the learning rate was gradually decreased from an initial $1e^{-4}$ to $8e^{-5}$, the epoch is set to 3.
+In stage 2 fine-tuning, the learning rate is progressively lowered from $3e^{-5}$ to $1e^{-5}$, and the epoch is set to 50.